 Quarterly journal

-For 2024, I’ve launched a new free quarterly Substack journal.
-Join me for a deep dive into AI, neurodiversity, psychogeography, music, and philosophy.
-Engage with themes that intertwine personal knowledge management with the richness of human experience and creativity.
+I’ve launched a new free quarterly Substack journal.
+It is a deep dive into AI, neurodiversity, psychogeography, music, and philosophy.
+I try to engage with themes that intertwine personal knowledge management with the richness of human experience and creativity.

 Craig is a teacher and consultant for special education, accessibility and technology.
 He is currently a national manager of an Australian autism education project and has in recent years delivered seminars in Dubai, United Nations workshops in Shanghai, masterclasses in South Africa and Singapore and speaking tours of New Zealand.
 Outside of education he is a recognised composer, author and photographer.
 He lives in Hamilton with his wife and two children.